 The duration for a complete fermentation of multi clove garlic bulb is at least 12 days and 15 days for the fermentation of a single garlic bulb.
-The term can be adjusted to meet different time needs of choice, different taste, and good practicality.
+The term can be adjusted to meet different time needs of choice, different tastes, and good practicality.

 This product also gives a unique drying function for heavy fresh garlic and large garlic; fermented moister black garlic can be dried to aid the fermentation effect.

-Both fermenters work great, and at the end of the main program, after 10-12 days, you will get sweet fermented black garlic with delicious aroma and taste.
-NEX is smaller but very easy to use fermenter, and I loved it more, because of its user-friendly interface.
-For those who are planning to make more than 12-14 bulbs at one time, fermenter from MLGB will be more useful.
+Both fermenters work great, and at the end of the main program, after 10-12 days, you will get sweet fermented black garlic with a delicious aroma and taste.
+NEX is a smaller but very easy to use fermenter, and I loved it more, because of its user-friendly interface.
+For those who are planning to make more than 12-14 bulbs at one time, a fermenter from MLGB will be more useful.